Program

 Program Highlights

 The Wind River Stewardship Crew, organized by the Montana Conservation Corps, met diverse NPS needs by mobilizing Native American youth from nearby tribal communities as a resource to protect natural and cultural resources and improve park infrastructure in three iconic parks in the Northern Rockies – Yellowstone, Grand Teton, and Little Bighorn Battlefield.
-In so doing, this project connected Indigenous youth from the Wind River Indian Reservation with their ancestral lands and prepared a new generation of Native American land stewards to preserve national parks for this and future generations.
+In so doing, this project connected Indigenous youth from the Wind River Indian Reservation with their ancestral lands and prepared a new generation of Native American land stewards to preserve national parks for current and future generations.

 Program Updates